dishanttayade/effective-octo-waffle/README.md

     - create classroom
     - join classroom
     - update username, password, profile picture
-    - archive joined classes
+    - archive joined classes and unarchive them again
-    - see all the usernames who joined the class
+    - see all the usernames of other users who joined the class

 - Teachers can
     - add classwork